External Ventricular Drains - Best Practice Guidelines

 In the case of lumbar drains the level does not usually oscillate within the tube, therefore the method of lowering the drain below the zero reference point may be used to check the patency of these drains.

-There are two points to consider; drains that need flushing distally because of distal blockage, and those requiring flushing proximally due to proximal blockage.
+If there is a blockage, there are two points to consider; drains that need flushing distally because of distal blockage, and those requiring flushing proximally due to proximal blockage.

 Only qualified medical staff that have received the relevant training and deemed competent can flush an EVD.
 This should be done under a strict aseptic technique with a strict adherence to the LTHT hand hygiene and standard precautions policies.
 Normal saline solution should be used as much as is needed to flush the blockage if necessary.

 The decision to clamp the EVD must be made following assessment of the patient’s clinical condition and neurological status; it must be clamped for no more than 30-45 minutes at a time.
-On occasions, patients with EVD’s may be prescribed intrathecal antibiotics, for example Vancomycin and will need to be clamped after the drug is given for a period of 30-45 minutes (Please see section under infection).

 It may be necessary to transfer the patient with the EVD to another clinical area or to CT scan.
 In these situations the EVD may be left open but this must be first discussed with the medical staff and as previously stated must take into consideration the patient’s neurological status.